Back to School 2017-18

 If your child requires medication at school or has a health condition, please talk with the school nurse.

-Update your phone number, email and other contact information with your school’s lead clerk.
+Update your phone number, email and other contact information with your school’s lead clerk or through Campus Portal.
 This information will be used to alert you about important school events or emergencies through email, phone and text.